NVIDIA/TensorRT-LLM/examples/enc_dec/README.md

 ### Reminders

 - Flan-T5 models have known issues regarding FP16 precision and using BF16 precision is recommended, regardless of TRT-LLM.
-While we are working on improving FP16 results, please stay with FP32 or BF16 precision for Flan-T5 family.
+Please stay with FP32 or BF16 precision for Flan-T5 family.
-- Batched/Ragged input with beam search is having subtle issues with some sequence results being truncated.
-For the time being, please follow (1) if batch size = 1, no problem (2) if batched input is padded (i.e., not using `--remove_input_padding` flag), no problem (3) if batched input is ragged (i.e., using `--remove_input_padding`), only use greedy search for now.
 - For T5 and Flan-T5 family that have relative attention bias design, the relative attention table is split along `num_heads` dimension in Tensor Parallelism mode.
 Therefore, `num_heads` must be divisible by `tp_size`.
 Please be aware of this when setting the TP parameter.
 - For mBART, models that can control output languages (e.g. [`mbart-large-50-many-to-many-mmt`](https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt)) are not currently supported, as the script does not support `ForcedBOSTokenLogitsProcessor` to control output languages.